-Japan is getting close to facing a new super typhoon that some already call "the strongest storm in the world".
+Japan is getting close to facing a new super typhoon that some are already calling "the strongest storm in the world".
 It will cause problems even at the Rugby World Cup and the F1 Grand Prix, although it shouldn't even touch the ground.

 A violent typhoon like Hagibis always brings fear and concern, but from next year events like these could even represent an opportunity: new turbines will not divert the course of typhoons, but will harness their incredible energy.
-And maybe they will lend a hand to resolve the perennial Japanese energy "crisis".
+And maybe they will help resolve the perennial Japanese energy "crisis".

 What is super Typhoon Hagibis?

 The questions are always the same: what is a typhoon?
 Is it a hurricane?
 "Typhoon" or "Hurricane" are simply other names used to define the same thing: tropical cyclones.
 Shortly after the advent of Typhoon Faxai, which ravaged Tokyo and killed three people, Super Typhoon Hagibis is three times stronger, category 5, and is preparing to strike hard.

 Rated as the worst typhoon since Ida, who left behind a trail of 1958 deaths in 1269, Hagibis surprised all meteorologists by strengthening to Super Typhoon status in just 18 hours.
 This earned it its name: Hagibis means "speed" in Filipino, and fast are its winds too.
 Over 270km per hour.
 Here is his most recent photo.
 And here you can follow its evolution.

 Could the incredible energy produced by a Super Typhoon like Hagibis be used to power the homes of the 127 million Japanese?
 This is the billion-dollar question: a single year of tropical cyclones develops energy equivalent to about half of the world's electricity capacity.